Being a digital nomad absolutely has its benefits, but it’s important to understand the tax implications and obligations as a US expat.

 Foreign Earned Income Exclusion (FEIE)

-This exclusion is for the first $112,000 of earned income (for 2022 tax year).
+This exclusion is for the first $112,000 of earned income (for the 2022 tax year).
 2023 is set to be $120,000.
 It does not apply to just any income.
-It is strictly for earned income, which is a very particular thing.
+It is strictly for earned income, which is very particular.

-So if it so part of your compensation from your business or labor such as salary or wages, bonuses and commissions, or any professional fees, that would be earned.
+So if it is part of your compensation from your business or labor such as salary or wages, bonuses and commissions, or any professional fees, that would be earned.

 Non-earned income could be passive income or annuities such as interest and dividends, pensions, and capital gains.